defmonk0/infinite-eclipse-notes/sessions/(37) Vampires & Betrayal.md

 ### Interview With A Vampire

-* After settling in to *Sennin*'s Tiny Hut in the entertainment space for the night, the party took watches through their rest.
+* After settling in to *Sennin*'s Tiny Hut in the entertainment space for the night, *the party* took watches through their rest.
-* During *Armadyl*'s watch, he noticed a bat was flying around the house aimlessly.
+* During *Armadyl*'s watch, he noticed a bat was flying around *the house* aimlessly.
 * Trying to let it out, he opened a window to give it a path, but it slunk into the shadows and came back out to reveal itself as *Agnew Solidsgurd*.
 * *Armadyl* woke the rest of *the party* and a conversation ensued.
   * *Agnew Solidsgurd* is *Griswold Dusange*, a member of the *Dusange Vampire Clan*.
-  * He wants *Morwenna Dusange* (*Aureann Gwemonds*) dead and wants the party's help to do it.
+  * He wants *Morwenna Dusange* (*Aureann Gwemonds*) dead and wants *the party*'s help to do it.
   * In return all of *the party*'s previous interactions with *Black Buck* will be wiped clean as they return to their more subtle means of work.
   * Also discussed taking care of the *young drow man*, *Halis*, ahead of time so they don't have to engage both at once.
-* After the party agreed and the broken window was boarded up, everyone continued their night of rest.
+* After *the party* agreed and the broken window was boarded up, everyone continued their night of rest.

 # *367-9-8*